3 Common Maltipoo Behaviour Problems (And How To Fix Them)

 What were they bred to do?

-Unfortunately, this cross has no original purpose.
-The two parent breeds have very different histories:
+- Unfortunately, this cross has no original purpose

-Maltese were bred for 2,000+ years as lap dogs for Mediterranean nobility—bred to be carried, cuddled, and provide companionship with no working function.
-Being alone contradicts their entire genetic purpose.
+- Maltese were bred for 2,000+ years as lap dogs for Mediterranean nobility—bred to be carried, cuddled, and provide companionship with no working function

-Toy/Miniature Poodles were bred down from working gun dogs to be circus performers and companion dogs, requiring high intelligence and trainability with constant handler interaction.
+- Toy/Miniature Poodles were bred down from working gun dogs to be circus performers and companion dogs, requiring high intelligence and trainability

-Maltipoos have extreme size unpredictability (4-20 pounds depending on Poodle parent size).
+Key breeding traits: Maltipoos have extreme size unpredictability (4-20 pounds depending on Poodle parent size—toy versus miniature).
 Their coat is a genetic lottery—can be straight like Maltese, curly like Poodle, or wavy combination.
 Shedding is completely unpredictable despite marketing claims.
-Temperament ranges from Maltese anxious attachment to Poodle working drive.
-They show potential for Small Dog Syndrome from Maltese genetics combined with Poodle sensitivity.
+Temperament ranges from Maltese anxious attachment to Poodle working drive, potential for small dog syndrome from Maltese genetics combined with Poodle sensitivity, and unfortunately, combining health issues from both breeds.
 The "hypoallergenic" claim is marketing fiction—some shed heavily, all produce dander.

 Why Do Maltipoos Have These Behaviour Problems?